 - Smartphone applications

 Australian cities are widely known for their liveability, yet extreme heat can be a killer.
 This project’s aim is to develop a platform that integrates maps of satellite-derived land surface temperatures to inform users of the location of urban hot spots.
 Our goal is for pedestrians and cyclists, for example, to understand how their route will differentially expose them to extreme temperatures.
-The platform will interface with major mapping and navigation systems, such as Google Maps and Apple Maps, allowing users to take advantage of hotspot information without changing digital behaviour patterns.
+The platform will interface with the City of Greater Bendigo's public mapping system allowing users to take advantage of hotspot information without changing digital behaviour patterns.
 The platform will enable local governments to communicate the benefits of greening and to enable active travelers to move in comfort and safety.

 Urban heat can vary greatly at small scales: the difference between standing under or next to a tree canopy.
 This project enables the sharing of fine-grained heat data to enable users to map a low temperature route and to understand this data through a website and additional materials.
 Current applications, such as Google Maps, provide navigation instructions that account only for distance.
 The proposed platform will give all navigation applications the ability to account for heat and shade.
 Broad consultation will drive the design of the platform which will use freely available satellite information to predict the location of likely hotspots.
 The work leverages existing IP but proposes a novel algorithm.
-The platform will deliver information that, in effect, allows users to account for the ‘niceness’ of a walk.
+The platform will allow users to comment on the quality of the data and provide input for future improvements.
 The outcome will be a better informed and more active public who will be better equipped for extreme temperatures and more supportive of urban greening efforts generally.